piepdx/pie-cookbook/drafts/working-draft-tactical.md

 At PIE, we chose to cater three meals per week, on average — one dinner and two lunches — throughout the course of the three month accelerator class.
 We had Family Dinner on Monday night and lunch on Tuesday and Thursday.

 This was the baseline of provide meals.
 At times of extreme stress or as we were ramping up to Demo Day, we had the ability to call an audible and provide even more food for the founders.
 Sometimes, we'd even have a Family Dinner or two during the off season.
 Just so people had time to catch up.

-			56. Hospitality
-				57. "Have hospitality be a focus and core value of the accelerator.  be welcoming and let people know it…  at meetups do we welcome new people, in the accelerator do we communicate in a way that  is respectful and heard by all…  and are we authentic and appreciate authenticity in others" (via Shane Johnson)
-				58. There is some hospitality content in this post https://medium.com/portland-incubator-experiment/want-to-start-an-accelerator-don-t-start-an-accelerator-fa88e457be0b#.ahsv3suf1
-			57. Diversity and Inclusion
-	52. Oven

 # Budget
 Early on, one of the most challenging aspects of standing up an accelerator or coworking environment can be projecting — guessing, really — how much it will cost to run the project.